-Fortunately, there are now solutions that make it possible to stay in your home while converting the equity you already own to help with asset division-namely, EasyKnock.
+Fortunately, there are now solutions that make it possible to stay in your home while converting the equity you already own to help with asset division.

-EasyKnock provides an alternative to selling or refinancing a home during divorce.
-Our mission is to provide an easier way to convert home equity to cash for more homeowners, particularly groups who are unhappy with what traditional banks and lenders are willing to offer.
+Sale-leasebacks are a good alternative to selling or refinancing a marital home during the divorce process.
+They provide an easier way to convert home equity to cash for more homeowners, particularly groups who are unhappy with what traditional banks and lenders are willing to offer.

 While putting a price on a home can be a complex and painful process, the first steps in a divorce house split are identifying your equity and understanding the possible ways that equity can be divided.
 Generally, the options are a house sale, a buyout, or a split of equity.